Best Practices When Making a Residency Change

 Increasingly, states are challenging former residents who attempt to change their domicile to another state.
 Residency audits are on the rise, particularly in states where larger numbers of residents are more likely to spend winters elsewhere.
 Some states are so aggressive in their pursuit of those relinquishing residency that they will conduct a residency audit after the first year an individual claims non-residency, regardless of how close the individual is to the 183-day threshold.
 In a residency audit, an auditor will focus on a number of factors, including where you spend your time (days in your former state, days in your new state, and elsewhere), the number of residences you own and their respective values, where you claim a homestead exemption for property tax purposes, and other factors.

-Changing your residence can be complex, so we recommend that as part of your planning process, you consult with your Whittier Trust team, as well as your legal and tax advisors before undertaking any action.
+Changing your residence can be complex.
+We recommend as part of your planning process, and as you build tax planning strategies, that you consult with your Whittier Trust team, as well as your legal and tax planning services before undertaking any action.

 - Defining Residency